It’s only day three as I write this.

 Waking up easy is all about timing.
 Sleep Cycle alarm clock tracks your sleep patterns and wakes you up during light sleep.
 Waking up during light sleep feels like waking up naturally rested without an alarm clock.

 Because I don’t like to wake up.
-The few times that my kids aren’t the first to wake me, this app has made a world of difference in the way I felt when I woke up, regardless of how much sleep I got (not that getting sleep isn’t important!).
-It tracks my bedtime and awake time totaling how much (or little) sleep I got along with my mood when I wake up.
+The few times that my kids aren’t the first to wake me, this app waking me at the top of my sleep cycle made a world of difference in the way I felt when I woke up.
+It happend again and again regardless of how much sleep I got (not that getting sleep isn’t important- it is!).
+It also tracks my bedtime and awake time totalling how much (or little) sleep I got along with the option for me to input my mood when I wake up.

 We have found it works best for us when we continue to evaluate each season.
 More often than not, these 8 tools have helped keep us somewhat on top of things and avoid a complete state of overwhelm!
 Other things in life are stressful enough.
 Less stress = less overwhelm = a good thing!

-Now on to cleaning up that spilled milk… seriously this was laying on the floor today 🙂
+Now on to cleaning up that spilt milk… seriously this was laying on the floor today 🙂